Losant/losant-docs/docs/university/course-four-workshop.md

 Welcome to your workshop on data visualization!
 The purpose of this workshop is to give you real, step-by-step instructions on how to accomplish and use most of the tools we covered throughout the course.

-This workshop builds on the [Course Three Workshop](/university/course-three-workshop/) and will guide you through [creating dashboard blocks](/dashboards/overview/) and show you how to use [context variables](/dashboards/context-variables/).
+This workshop builds on the [Course Three Workshop](/university/course-three-workshop/) and will guide you through [creating dashboard blocks](/dashboards/overview/) and showing you how to use [context variables](/dashboards/context-variables/).

 Let’s begin.